 In a moment in time you accepted Christ as your personal Savior, your sins were forgiven and instantly the Holy Spirit sealed you into the “body of Christ” – you are a member in particular (1 Corinthians 12:12; 2 Corinthians 1:22; Ephesians 1:13, 22; 4:30).
 The instant you were saved, you were given a special gift (s) by the Holy Spirit so that you can execute God’s plan for your life in the body of Christ.
 God has a plan!

 God’s Plan for you personally is that you learn His Word (the Bible).
-To do this you need to find a Bible teaching church in your area.
-For assistance on what to look for in a Church, write or email WOTM., or see our Study entitled “Spiritual Authority.”
-This study directs Deacons and Church leadership on how to select a Pastor/Teacher, but the same ingredients valid for you as a new believer when searching for the right church.
+To do this you need get a “Study Bible,” then find a good Bible teaching church in your area.
+(For assistance on what to look for in a Church, see our Study entitled “Spiritual Authority.” ) This study directs Deacons and Church leadership on how to select a Pastor/Teacher, but the same ingredients are valid for you as a new believer when searching for the right church.

 Now that you are saved eternally, learn God’s Word so you too can tell others the Good News of salvation through Jesus Christ our Savior and Lord.
 Remember, your faith is new and must be nourished, else you fall back into doubt.
-Faith comes by hearing the Word of God (Romans 10:17).
+Faith comes by the Word of God (Romans 10:17).

 God the Holy Spirit now indwells you, along with God the Father and God the Son.
 You are the Temple (dwelling place) of the Holy Spirit (1 Corinthians 3:16-17; 6:19; 2 Corinthians 6:16).

-Happy studying!
+Happy Studying!
 Amen.